Alxproven/YWP/README.md

-# Yorkshire Wildlife Park — Replica Site
+Yorkshire Wildlife Park — Replica Site

-A plain HTML/CSS/JS replica of **yorkshirewildlifepark.com** built as a sandbox for experimenting with UX improvements identified in the March 2026 WebUsability report.
+Plain HTML/CSS/JS replica of **yorkshirewildlifepark.com** built as a sandbox for experimenting with UX improvements identified in the March 2026 WebUsability report.

-## Running it

-No build step, no dependencies.
 Just open `index.html` in a browser, or serve the folder with any static server:

 ```bash
 # from this folder